Neighborhood Speed Management Program

 The city's Neighborhood Speed Management Program (NSMP) implements engineering, education and enforcement to slow speeding traffic on residential streets.
 When the city created the NSMP (formerly called the Neighborhood Traffic Mitigation Program) in the early 1990s, it included a variety of traffic calming treatments; however funding for these and for program management were eliminated during the economic downturn in the early 2000s.
 With a renewed NSMP, the City of Boulder is committed to improving the safety and livability of neighborhood streets.

-Here are a few key pointers and deadlines for this round of applications:
+Here are a few key pointers:

 Only residential and collector streets are eligible for participation in the program.
 Eligible streets are in black and blue on the City of Boulder Street Classifications map.

 All applications requesting engineering treatments (such as speed humps and traffic circles) must include a neighborhood petition with signatures from 20 neighbors or 30 percent of households on the same block, whichever is less.

 Staff will review and rank applications requesting engineering treatments based on the criteria laid out in the NSMP final guidelines .
 All applicants will be notified of the ranking.
 Staff will then present a list of prioritized projects to the Transportation Advisory Board (TAB) for review.

 Projects with engineering treatments will be categorized as "simple" or "complex."

 Simple projects are those that are expected to have a localized impact on reducing speeds, address speeding issues on a short segment of a non-critical emergency response route and have little effect on traffic diversion.
 They are also anticipated to cost less than or around $10,000.
 Simple projects will be implemented by staff after a recommendation by the Transportation Advisory Board.